Manishearth/manishearth.github.io/source/drafts/ffi.md

 checking in the generate file suffices, but if your C++ code is going to change a lot, [run it as a build dependency instead][bindgen-build-dep].
 Beware that this can adversely impact build times, since your Rust build now has a partial
 C++ compilation step.

 For large C++ codebases, pulling in a single header will likely pull in a _lot_ of stuff.
 You should [whitelist], [blacklist], and/or mark things as [opaque] to reduce the amount of bindings generated.
 It's best to go the whitelisting route &mdash; give bindgen a whitelisted list of functions / structs to generate bindings for, and it will transitively generate bindings for any dependencies they may have.
 Sometimes even this will end up generating a lot, it's sometimes worth finding structs you're not using and marking them as opaque so that their bindings aren't necessary.
-Marking something as opaque replaces it with an array of the appropriate size and alignment, so from the Rust side it's just some bits you don't care about.
+Marking something as opaque replaces it with an array of the appropriate size and alignment, so from the Rust side it's just some bits you don't care about and can't introspect further.

 Bindgen [_does_ support some C++ features][bindgen-cpp] (you may need to pass `-x c++`).
 This is pretty good for generating bindings to e.g. templated structs.
 However, it's not possible to support _all_ C++ features here, so you may need to blacklist, opaqueify, or use intermediate types if you have some complicated C++ abstractions in the deps.
 You'll typically get an error when generating bindings or when compiling the generated bindings, so don't worry about this unless that happens.